Sharing Garden Harvest with Those In Need

 Hunger is a serious problem in the United States.
 More than 43 million Americans (half of which are children) now rely on food stamps for their daily needs, reports the U.S. Department of Agriculture.
 Unfortunately, that number is getting worse with our current economic situation.

 Meanwhile, I’ve decided to plant a row for the hungry next year.
-If you’d like to do the same, consider these tips:
+Interested in sharing garden surplus with those in need?
+Consider these tips:

 Learn about City Light Home for Women and Children.
 And about hunger in America.